 An HDEC approval is the default requirement for the acceptance of a research project by Auckland DHB.

 NEWSFLASH: The online platform for HDECs has been upgraded to Ethics Review Manager (Ethics RM) as of 1st September 2021.

 Standard Operating Procedure for NZ Health and Disability Ethics Committees.()

 AHREC is an institutional ethics committee for Auckland DHB run in partnership with the University of Auckland and Counties Manukau Health under the Auckland Academic Health Alliance.
 AHREC can review and approve health and disability research studies that :

 1. are not eligible for review by an HDEC (i.e. very low risk research);

 2. involve human participants from the geographic region served by the Auckland DHB or their health information;

-3. are conducted by Auckland DHB employees, University of Auckland staff, or University of Auckland students.
+3. are conducted by Auckland DHB employees, Counties manukau Health staff, University of Auckland staff, or University of Auckland students.

-As Auckland DHB is a partner in the AHREC collaboration the AHREC application form can be used for Auckland DHB institutional research approval, replacing the low risk (expedited) form.
+As Auckland DHB is a partner in the AHREC collaboration the AHREC application form can be used for Auckland DHB institutional research approval.
 However getting ethical approval from AHREC is not equivalent to obtaining Auckland DHB institutional approval.
 You must submit your fully authorised AHREC application along with the other study documents to the Research Office, which will coordinate locality resource and Maori responsiveness assessments.
 Ensure the section about impact on Auckland DHB is conscientiously completed and that the electronic form is authorised by the appropriate Auckland DHB head of department.